 Got to the Movies

 The Old Royal Naval College is one of the best places to visit in London for film buffs.
 If your weekend plans usually revolve around watching films and TV on the sofa, mix it up with a trip to Greenwich.
-Here, you’ll take a leisurely stroll in the footsteps of industry giants on a film and TV tour.
+Here, you’ll take a leisurely stroll in the footsteps of industry giants on a Blockbuster Film Tour.
 Once you catch a glimpse of this UNESCO World Heritage site up close, you’ll see why directors have been so keen to feature it on screen.
 Set by the water with manicured grounds and magnificent buildings, it’s been the backdrop of choice for films like Four Weddings and a Funeral, Les Misérables and Thor: The Dark World.
 It’s also taken a regal turn in The Duchess and The Crown.